yyevax/xavient-kbd/README.md

 ## Notes
 **[Wired Build:](https://github.com/duanexavierbondad/xavient-kbd/tree/main/pcb/Wired)** This is still under development and untested.
 Proceed at your own risk.

 **[Software:](https://github.com/duanexavierbondad/zmk-config-xavien/tree/stable/xavient)** The software for this keyboard is available.
+Is uses colemak-dh on a 36 key layout.
+The 42 key layout is still on development.
 You can also opt for the build with ZMK Studio [here](https://github.com/duanexavierbondad/zmk-config-xavien/tree/stable/xavient_zmk-studio).
 <img alt="Xavient Keyboard Software Layout" width="100%" src="https://github.com/duanexavierbondad/zmk-config-xavien/blob/master/keymap-drawer/xavien-km.svg">

 ## Credits